forkkit/supertokens-node-mysql-ref-jwt/README.md

 ## Future work
 - Enable this to work with mobile apps as well.
-- While detection of stolen long-lived refresh tokens works, we also need to implement detection of stolen short-lived access tokens.
 - Create a WiKi

 ## Support, questions and bugs